jonnybateman/Java-Oracle-PLSQL--BackupRestoreAPI/README.md

 ## Backup

 A backup request instigates ClientBackupXML.createBackupXML().
 This method will write data from all sqlite database tables into a XML file.
 This file is then sent by ClientBackup.backupData() to the server for processing.
 The client-server communication channel utilises java socket programming.
-The user_id wil be sent to the server.
+The user_id will be sent to the server.
 If a valid response is received the client will then send the xml file containing the table data to the server.

 This repository can be split into two distinct groups of files:
 1. .java files for accepting an incoming server socket connection from a client app and establishing a JDBC connection to the Oracle backup database on the server.
 Multiple server connection threads are supported for multiple client sessions.